Promotion of Sustainability Management

 • Increased profits from expanded sales of environmentally considered products

-• Realization of sustainable supply chain
+• Realization of sustainable supply chains

 Avoidance of financial losses from occurrence of supply chain CSR risks